adalee2future/RepData_PeerAssessment1/PA1_template.md

   res
 }

-# reate a new factor variable in the dataset with two levels -"weekday"
+# create a new factor variable in the dataset with two levels -"weekday"
 # and "weekend" indicating whether a given date is a weekday or weekend day
 filled_activity$weekday_or_weekend <- as.factor(sapply(filled_activity$date, weekday_or_weekend))
 # summary filled_activity